 The above graph $W$ is not biconnected, each of its blocks is a cycle and every cut vertex of $W$ belongs to exactly two blocks and separates the graph in two parts, and the total number of edges of the cyclic blocks in each part is odd.
-From Theorem~\ref{primitive-graph} the walk $w$ is primitive and for the corresponding binomial $B_w$ it holds that $B_w\in Gr_A$.
+From Corollary \ref{primitive-graph} the walk $w$ is primitive and for the corresponding binomial $B_w$ it holds that $B_w\in Gr_G$.
 Also $w$ is not mixed because of the existence of the block $B_1=\{e_4,e_8,e_{12}\}$ which is not pure, since all of its edges $\{e_4,e_8,e_{12}\}$ belong to $\textbf{w}^-$.
-Therefore from Theorem~\ref{UGB} the binomial $B_w\notin \mathcal{ U}_A$.
-We can also see that in the set of the cycles of $w$, there is a cycle $c=(e_4,e_8,e_{12})$ by application of the previous Corollary. } \end{ex1}

-Now we are ready to describe our algorithm, which computes the Universal Gr\"obner basis for a toric ideal of a graph $G$.
-Its correctness is guaranteed by Corollary \ref{neo}.
-In~\cite[Corollary 4.2.]{TT2} Ch.
-Tatakis and A. Thoma found an upper bound for the degrees of the primitive elements of $I_G$.
-This bound is described in the next proposition.
-It will be useful in estimating the computational complexity of the algorithm.
+Therefore from Theorem~\ref{UGB}, we have that the binomial $B_w\notin \mathcal{ U}_G$.